AKing-283/Career-advisor/README.md

 ## Usage

-1. Start the application
+1. Start the Streamlit application using `streamlit run streamlit_app.py`
+2. The web interface will open in your browser
-2. Enter your career-related questions or interests
+3. Enter your career-related questions or interests in the chat interface
-3. Get personalized career guidance and recommendations
+4. Get personalized career guidance and recommendations
-4. Explore different career paths and their requirements
+5. Explore different career paths and their requirements

 ## Example Queries